-Part of the onion family, grown for its distinctive, delicious taste and health benefits.
-Garlic complements savory dishes and adds a punch of flavor to bland meals.
+Part of the allium (onion) family, grown for its distinctive, delicious taste and health benefits.
+Garlic complements savory dishes and adds a punch of pungent flavor to meals.
 The release of sulfur compounds when garlic is chewed, chopped or crushed are what produce its health benefits.
 Studies have found that the sulfur compounds in garlic may protect against heavy metal toxicity and organ damage.
 Garlic is low in calories and rich in vitamins B6, C, and trace minerals such as manganese and selenium.
 Studies have found that high doses of garlic have a significant impact on reducing blood pressure as well as reducing LDL, or "bad," cholesterol.

 - Prep Time